<< Yesterday

 1949 At the Polo Grounds, New York southpaw Monty Kennedy, en route to a 16-0 rout of the Dodgers, hits a grand slam.
 Another 51 seasons will pass before Shawn Estes becomes the next Giants hurler to go deep with the bases loaded in 2000.

-1952 In a 14-2 victory over Brunswick, Cordele A's third baseman Ralph Betcher goes deep for the Philadelphia farm club, accounting for the only home run the team will hit this season.
-'Froggie,' a moniker given to the infielder because of his deep voice, records the only round-tripper in the 4,679 at-bats that the Class D team will take during the 139-game Georgia-Florida minor league season.
+1952 In the fourth inning of a 14-2 victory over the Brunswick Pirates, Cordele A's third baseman Ralph Betcher hits a 407-foot blast over the center-field fence, accounting for the only home run the team will hit this season.
+'Froggie,' a moniker given to the infielder because of his deep voice, records the only round-tripper in the 4,679 at-bats that the Philadelphia farm club, a fifth-place Class D team (66-73), will take during the 139-game Georgia-Florida minor league season.

-1958 In their 35th home date in L.A., the transplanted Dodgers reach the one million mark in attendance.
+1958 In their 35th home date in Los Angeles, the transplanted Dodgers reach the one million mark in attendance.
 Last season, the team drew only 1,028,258 fans, playing games at Roosevelt Stadium in Jersey City (NJ) and Brooklyn's Ebbets Field.

 1965 After pinch-hitting a home run in a 10-8 loss to Cincinnati, the Phillies place Frank Thomas on waivers due to his confrontation with Dick Allen, the reigning National League Rookie of the Year, who is batting .341.
 The veteran outfielder and the third baseman exchanged words during batting practice before the Phillies' game against Cincinnati at Connie Mack Stadium, before their infamous fistfight, with teammates forbidden to provide details of the incident to the press without facing a stiff fine imposed by the club.